 I take an integrated approach to find solutions for real-world conservation challenges, often drawing from methods in ecology, social sciences, and geospatial analysis.
-Currently, I serve on interdisciplinary teams in Austin and Fort Worth, Texas, to design, test, and apply innovative approaches to improve ecological function in cities.
+I work with interdisciplinary teams to design, test, and apply innovative approaches to improve ecological function in cities.
 Much of my work focuses on nature-based solutions that provide ecosystem services and enhance wildlife habitat in developed landscapes.

 My skills and expertise lie in five major areas:

 Landscape ecology, spatial analyses, and ArcGIS.
 Evaluating fine- and broad-scale landscape patterns and ecological processes; mapping and modeling species diversity and distributions; characterizing socio/ecological dimensions of environments; habitat modeling; site suitability analyses

 Field ecology and conservation biology.
 Designing ecological studies; habitat assessments; vegetation sampling; bird surveys; site assessments; landscape-scale ecological analyses; conservation planning

 Social science methods.
 Designing survey instruments; conducting social network analysis; using citizen science and evaluating its effects on participants; working within conceptual frameworks related to environmental psychology, social values for ecosystem services, and social-ecological systems